Meet 8 Automakers Who Have Pledged to Go All Electric

 Image Editorial credit: Trygve Finkelsen / Shutterstock.com

-In January 2023, Britishvolt announced that it is going to develop batteries for Lotus’s all-electric sports cars, making Lotus the first publicly-announced customer for this startup business.
-Lotus intends on putting these batteries into a high-performance sports car.
-Lotus – which is owned by Malaysia’s Etika Automotive and China’s Geely – is scheduled to go fully electric by 2028.
+In January 2023, Britishvolt announced that it will develop batteries for Lotus’s all-electric sports cars, making Lotus the first publicly-announced customer for this startup business.
+Lotus intends to put these batteries into a high-performance sports car.
+Lotus – owned by Malaysia’s Etika Automotive and China’s Geely – is scheduled to go fully electric by 2028.

 Lotus is also planning to make more high-end electric SUVs and saloons.
-Given that Europe and China are about to enter into fossil-fuel car bans, automakers are scrambling to produce solid EV lineups before that happens.
+Since Europe and China are about to enter into fossil-fuel car bans, automakers are scrambling to produce solid EV lineups.

 Mercedes-Benz